Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): Use OCVF to correct a specific model

 However, directly solving for this correction term is computationally prohibitive and analytical solutions are nearly impossible.
 Instead, the deviation in the Hamiltonian can be corrected by imposing the constraint that the macroscopic mean of the linear operator $\hat{O}_{sim}$ satisfies $\langle \hat{O}_{sim} \rangle_{\rho_{c}} = \mathfrak{O}_{exp, s}$, where $\langle \hat{O}_{sim} \rangle_{\rho_{c}}$ is the simulated observable and $\mathfrak{O}_{exp, s}$ is the true experimental observable.
 This is a foundational concept in inverse statistical mechanics, where macroscopic observables are used to infer microscopic potentials.
 A deviation in the Hamiltonian will be reflected in the moments of the phase-space distribution of $q$ and $p$.
 Therefore, correcting the $q/p$ distribution is equivalent to adjusting the Hamiltonian \cite{goldstein1950classical}.

-To efficiently optimize the parameters $\lambda_s$ (or the weights of the neural network representing the correction potential), we address the challenge of computing gradients through long-time Molecular Dynamics (MD) trajectories.
+To efficiently optimize the parameters $\theta$ , we address the challenge of computing gradients through long-time Molecular Dynamics (MD) trajectories.
 Standard backpropagation-through-time is computationally infeasible here due to the exploding memory requirements of storing the computation graph for high-dimensional many-body systems.

 Therefore, we implement the Adjoint Sensitivity Method within the framework of Neural Ordinary Differential Equations (Neural ODEs) \cite{chen2020learning}.
 Instead of standard backpropagation, we solve the adjoint equation backward in time.
-We define an augmented state $[\mathbf{z}(t), \mathbf{a}(t)]$, where $\mathbf{z}(t)$ represents the phase space state (positions $\mathbf{q}$, momenta $\mathbf{p}$, and thermostat/barostat variables) and $\mathbf{a}(t) = \partial L / \partial \mathbf{z}(t)$ is the adjoint state.
-The optimization proceeds in two steps: \begin{enumerate} \item \textbf{Forward Pass:} The system evolves from $t_0$ to $t_1$ using the **Nose-Hoover Chain NPT Verlet integrator** (\texttt{NH\_verlet\_NPT}) to compute the loss $L$ based on the divergence between the simulated Radial Distribution Function (RDF) and the experimental observations. \item \textbf{Backward Pass:} We integrate the augmented dynamics backward from $t_1$ to $t_0$.
-The adjoint state $\mathbf{a}(t)$ evolves according to $-\mathbf{a}(t)^T \frac{\partial f}{\partial \mathbf{z}}$, effectively carrying the gradient information from the low-dimensional loss landscape back to the high-dimensional parameter space. \end{enumerate}
+We define an augmented state $[\mathbf{z}(t), \mathbf{a}(t)]$, where $\mathbf{y}(t)$ represents the phase space state (positions $\mathbf{q}$, momenta $\mathbf{p}$, and thermostat/barostat variables) and $\mathbf{a}(t) = \partial L / \partial \mathbf{y}(t)$ is the adjoint state.
+The optimization proceeds in two steps: \begin{enumerate} \item \textbf{Forward Pass:} In the forward pass, the system is propagated over a finite simulation window in the isothermal--isobaric ensemble using the Nose--Hoover Chain NPT Verlet integrator.
+Starting from the initial NPT state, the molecular trajectory is generated by integrating the continuous-time dynamics defined by the neural potential model.
+Atomic configurations sampled from this trajectory are then used to evaluate the simulated pair distribution function (PDF), which is compared against the experimental PDF to define the training objective.
+In this way, the supervision is imposed not on a terminal microscopic state, but on a trajectory-derived structural observable that encodes the underlying potential energy surface. \item \textbf{Backward Pass:} To compute gradients efficiently, we employ the adjoint sensitivity method and integrate an augmented adjoint system backward in time over the same simulation window.
+The augmented system contains the original dynamical states , the adjoint variables associated with those states and , meanwhile, the accumulated sensitivities with respect to time and trainable parameters.
+During the backward pass, the PDF-based loss is propagated through the continuous-time dynamics via vector--Jacobian products, allowing gradients to be accumulated without explicitly storing the full computational graph of the forward trajectory,which is totally different from traditional methods like Backpropagation, as FIG\ref{fig:Adjoint ODE methods}shows.
+This procedure enables the experimental PDF information to drive the optimization of the trainable neural correction term stacked on top of the fixed prior potential, thereby refining the effective potential energy surface in a physically informed manner. \end{enumerate} \begin{widetext}